syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Merge-Documents.md

 document and dispose the loaded PDF document.
 Setting EnableMemoryOptimization to true also reduces the memory usage once the document instance is closed.

-> Note: The PDF document (parent document) contents are still in run time memory.
+N> The PDF document (parent document) contents are still in run time memory.
 It releases the memory once the PDF document instance is disposed.

 {% highlight c# %}